Capstone-CSCI4970/CornBot_FrontEnd/README.md

 ## Release Notes: Code Milestone 3

 Activity 1 and 2 are functional.
 User labels are posted to backend, and the model is being run on those choices.

+## Release Notes: Code Milestone 4

+All learning activities and leaderboard are fully functional.